Search 0115 985 2455

 When working outside in cold conditions, employees and employer must take precautions to ensure the health & safety of workers and maintenance of tools.

-Frostnip this occurs when the top layers of skin freezes resulting in the skin turning white, numb and hard, however deeper tissue feels normal.
+Frostnip – Occurs when the top layers of skin freezes resulting in the skin turning white, numb and hard.

 Hypothermia is the most SEVERE cold injury, it can be fatal.
 If you suspect a worker has hypothermia you must move the worker to a heated sheltered area and seek medical advice.
 Signs include nausea, fatigue, dizziness, irritability, euphoria, severe shivering and pain in the hands, feet and ears.